 Pay by Credit CardLearn more

 On behalf of the AP staffers and families who receive aid in times of crisis, the AP Emergency Relief Fund Directors and Officers thank you.

 William J. Keating

 Retired senior vice president, The Associated Press

-Associate general counsel, The Associated Press
+SVP, general counsel, The Associated Press